The Ultimutt Cockapoo Handbook

 Cockapoo grooming

-Due to their Poodle heritage, Cockapoos have curly, hypoallergenic hair, combined with a straighter coat from the Cocker Spaniel side.
+Due to their mixed heritage, Cockapoo’s have hypo-allergenic fur that can be arranged in various patterns, ranging from tight curls to wavy or even straight coats.
 To keep the coat tangle-free, brush your Cockapoo 3-4 times per week to prevent matting.
 Their fur is prone to knots.
 A slicker brush or metal comb will work best, and a detangling spray or a dematting tool can help for tougher matting.
 Pay special attention to the chest, behind the ears and under the legs as these areas are more prone to matting.

 Cockapoo diet